MatthewZelriche/LanternOS-2023/README.md

 <h1 align="center">LanternOS</h1>

 ## About

 LanternOS is a hobbyist 64-bit multitasking kernel that currently supports the Raspberry Pi 3 and Raspberry Pi 4 devices.

 ## Building

+### Disclaimer: This has never been tested on real hardware.
+Run this on real hardware at your own risk.
+It is highly recommended to use an emulator such as QEMU.

 Build requirements:

-* Latest Rust Nightly
+- Latest Rust Nightly
-* Make
+- Make
-* Cargo Binutils (`cargo install cargo-binutils`)
+- Cargo Binutils (`cargo install cargo-binutils`)
-* `qemu-system-aarch64`, if you do not have access to real hardware
+- `qemu-system-aarch64`, if you do not have access to real hardware

+Note that you will also need a file named `card.img` in the `out/` directory that contains a FAT filesystem.
+This can be created for example with `dd` and `mformat`.

 Once the build requirements are met, building the project should be as simple as running `make`.
 This will produce an `out` directory, containing the resulting binaries.
 These can be installed onto an SD Card and used in a real Raspberry Pi, or you can use qemu.
 To use qemu, run:

 `make qemu-raspi3`

-to run on a
+to run on a RPI3 VM.
-RPI3 VM.
 Qemu does not officially support the RPI4, but [patches to provide support exist](https://gitlab.com/qemu-project/qemu/-/issues/1208#note_1435620155).
 If you build qemu yourself with these patches, you can run this project in a RPI3 VM via:

 `make qemu QEMU_PATH=<path-to-qemu>`.

 ## Roadmap

-- [X] Multi-stage bootloader to load kernel ELF into memory
+- [x] Multi-stage bootloader to load kernel ELF into memory
-- [X] Initialize MMU and load kernel into higher half address space
+- [x] Initialize MMU and load kernel into higher half address space
-- [X] Implement synchronization primitives (`Mutex`, `Barrier`)
+- [x] Implement synchronization primitives (`Mutex`, `Barrier`)
-- [X] Initialize secondary cores
+- [x] Initialize secondary cores
-- [X] Implement statically-sized kernel heap and enable `alloc` crate
+- [x] Implement statically-sized kernel heap and enable `alloc` crate
-- [X] Simple Read and write to FAT filesystem on SDCard
+- [x] Simple Read and write to FAT filesystem on SDCard
 - [ ] Implement HAL to allow for easier porting across architectures other than ARM
 - [ ] Automate building of `card.img` for use in qemu
 - [ ] Define Syscall infrastructure